doraeige/imooc-website/README.md

  * Click on this link to view: http://inmy.love/imooc-website/index.html
  * Click on this link to view: http://inmy.love/imooc-website/list.html
  * Click on this link to view: http://inmy.love/imooc-website/lastitem.html
+ * Click on this link to view: http://inmy.love/imooc-website/news.html

 ## Note
  Turn on the wall software